A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Are there any other alternatives for small groups to obtain health insurance?

 Yes.
-Small groups can choose to self-insure rather than purchasing ACA-compliant health insurance from an insurance company.
-Self-insurance is the primary type of coverage used by large employers.
-And although it’s not as common among small employers, it is possible.
+Small groups can choose to self-insure rather than purchase ACA-compliant health insurance from an insurance company.
+Self-insurance is the primary type of coverage used by large employers.2 And although it’s not as common among small employers, it is possible, especially in conjunction with a stop-loss policy.3

 Another option is to use a QSEHRA or ICHRA, both of which involve the employer reimbursing employees for the cost of self-purchased health coverage.